 It was in 1930 that Aston’s dedication to a musical career paid off.
 Whilst he had been training, the success of revellers groups, inspired by the Mills Brothers, was growing – like Leon Badowski’s Chór Dana, which enjoyed rich popularity through associations with leading stars like Mieczysław Fogg, and the cabaret Qui Pro Quo.
-Influential musician Henryk Wars, who was yet to take advantage of this latest musical trend, was perturbed - to compete, he established Chór Warsa in 1930; and it was Aston who was offered a place in the group alongside rising talents Tadeusz Faliszewski, Stefan Sas-Jaworski and Alexander Puchalski/ Bolesław Reiff.
+Influential musician Henryk Wars, who was yet to take advantage of this latest musical trend, was perturbed - to compete, he established Chór Warsa in 1930; and it was Aston who was offered a place in the group alongside rising talents Tadeusz Faliszewski and Stefan Sas-Jaworski (it's fifth member was either Aleksander Puchalski or Bolesław Reiff – unfortunately, different evidence has conflicting information).
 The company was active for three years, in which time it released 42 dance pieces for Syrena Electro.
 When the opportunity arose to record for Columbia too, Wars changed the choir’s name to ‘Weseli Chłopcy z Columbii’ (‘Merry Boys from Colombia’).

 The choir recorded renditions of admired songs, including the foxtrots Barbara and Już taki jestem zimny drań, the latter of which had been popularised by star Eugeniusz Bodo, as well as Hanka Ordonówna’s famed Miłość ci wszystko wybaczy.
 They also produced songs for films, including Szyb L-23, and others shown in Kino Apollo.
 Reviewers praised the harmonious collection of voices with the simple accompaniment of Wars’s piano playing.